Care for patients with leukemia and related disorders

 The Leukemia Institute is here to support you at every stage of your care journey.

-Specializing in the management of acute leukemias and related disorders, our institute brings together a dedicated team of professionals committed to providing you with cutting-edge care and innovative treatments tailored to your individual needs.
+Specialized in managing acute leukemias and related disorders, our dedicated team of professionals is committed to providing you with cutting-edge care and innovative treatments tailored to your individual needs.
 We also offer psychological support for you and your loved ones.

 Our ten clinical departments provide comprehensive care for patients of all ages, from children to seniors.